Prohelion/prohelion.github.io/docs/CAN_Bridge/Ethernet_Interface/10_CAN_UDP_Bridging.md

 Figure 3: Flags Bitfield

-*   <strong>H – Heartbeat / query response packet</strong>  Indicates that this datagram contains a message from the bridge itself, rather than a bridged CAN packet.
+*   __H – Heartbeat / query response packet__  Indicates that this datagram contains a message from the bridge itself, rather than a bridged CAN packet.
 This will either be a bridge heartbeat packet, or a packet containing a response to a query request.

-*   <strong>S – Settings packet </strong> Indicates that this datagram contains a setting for the bridge itself, and should not be bridged on to the physical CAN network.
+*   __S – Settings packet __ Indicates that this datagram contains a setting for the bridge itself, and should not be bridged on to the physical CAN network.

-*   <strong>R – RTR packet</strong> Indicates that the data contained in this datagram should be sent as an RTR packet on the physical CAN network.
+*   __R – RTR packet__ Indicates that the data contained in this datagram should be sent as an RTR packet on the physical CAN network.

-*   <strong>E – Extended id packet</strong>  Indicates that this packet should be sent with an extended CAN identifier.
+*   __E – Extended id packet__  Indicates that this packet should be sent with an extended CAN identifier.

 The length byte indicates the length of the packet data, in bytes.
 This length should not exceed eight bytes.